 In particular I have a passion for historical fiction and love the research that involves.
 The first in the Clara Vine series, Black Roses, became a number One Kindle Bestseller.
 In the UK the series is published by Simon & Schuster.
 Outside Britain, my novels have been translated into French, German, Greek, Turkish and Italian.
 In France the series is published by J.C Lattes and in Greece by Kedros.
 In the US and Canada the series is published by Random House.
+The TV rights have been optioned by Hillbilly Films who are producing the pilot for an eight part series.

 Real people and historical events are an essential element in my novels, but despite the fact that I’m writing fiction, I’m very aware of the need to respect historical authenticity.
 I think if people are going to take a picture of a certain time from your writing then it’s incumbent on you not to mess around with dates and times.
 I tend to think of historical events as the furniture and the novelist should never move the furniture, but is permitted to rummage around down the back of the sofa.